GlaucousGlaucus/Customer-Care-Management-System/README.md

 Using this software will help you to accurately monitor your daily/weekly/yearly responses to your customers’ issues and help you see and strengthen your weak areas of your customer service by giving you daily/weekly/yearly reports of your customer service’s performance.

 ## Feature Ideas
-These are the Ideas that i want to encorporate in this project.